ViViVidam/CS699_layout_comparison/README.md

 6. To generate visual analysis report, run `python scripts/ScreenshotAnalysis.py`

 ### TroubleShooting
-1. If in the emulator the device open the browser but never goto the url, shut down appium terminal, and run `adb uninstall io.appium.uiautomator2.server` and `adb uninstall io.appium.uiautomator2.server.test`, then relaunch appium
+1. If in the emulator device open the browser but never goto the url, shut down appium terminal, and run `adb uninstall io.appium.uiautomator2.server` and `adb uninstall io.appium.uiautomator2.server.test`, then relaunch appium